-The performance characteristics of 15-kHz type sound-programme circuits suitable for both monophonic and stereophonic transmissions are defined in Recommendation J.21 and suitable methods of provision are given in Recommendation J.31.
+The performance characteristics of 15 kHz-type sound-programme circuits suitable for both monophonic and stereophonic transmissions are defined in Recommendation J.21 and suitable equipment is specified in Recommendation J.31, for analogue transmission and in Recommendations J.41, G.735 and G.737 for digital transmission.

-2 10-kHz type sound-programme circuit
+2 10 kHz-type sound-programme circuit

 This type of circuit, previously known as the "normal programme circuit, type A", is recommended for monophonic transmission only.
-Originally regarded as suitable for high-quality transmissions, it may continue to be used for many years to come to provide a good quality of sound-programme transmission.
 This type of circuit corresponds to the "wideband circuit" referred to in Recommendation D.180 [1].
-The performance characteristics of 10-kHz type sound-programme circuits are defined in Recommendation J.22 and suitable methods of provision are given in Recommendation J.32.
+The performance characteristics of 10 kHz-type sound-programme circuits are defined in Recommendation J.22 and suitable methods of provision are given in Recommendation J.32.

-3 Narrow bandwidth sound-programme circuit (7, 6.4 and 5-kHz type sound-programme circuit)
+3 Narrow bandwidth sound-programme circuit (7 and 5 kHz-type sound-programme circuit)